Heavy Neutrino Search via the Higgs boson at the LHC: Collider Signals and Backgrounds

-A number of SM backgrounds are relevant for the $3j+\ell $ final state.
-The leading background channels typically arise from the presence of a $W$ boson, from either direct production or top quark decay, along with ISR jet(s).
-The significant background channels are listed in Tab.~\ref{tab:lvl3} that shows the efficiencies for the first three cuts, and Tab.~\ref{tab:level4} for the final $M_N$ window cut.
-For signal rates, we list a few $N$ masses between $Z$ and $h$ masses.
-The mass dependence of $A_{\text{eff}}$ is shown in Fig.~\ref{fig:signal_eff}.
+A number of the SM backgrounds are relevant for the $3j+\ell$ final state.
+The leading background channels typically arise from the presence of a $W$ boson, from either direct production or top quark decay, along with extra jets.
+The leading background include $W+$jets, and top-quark producing channels.
+A large leading jet $p_T$ is the most effective selection against the $W+$jets channel, but it would also suppress the signal rate.
+Top quark included backgrounds can be efficiently controlled by the $N$ mass-window cut.

-As shown in Tabs.~\ref{tab:lvl3}, ~\ref{tab:level4}, the leading background channel is $W+$jets, while those with top quarks are efficiently controlled by the $N$ mass-window cut.
-A large leading jet $p_T$ is the most effective cut against the $W+$jets channel, but it would also suppress the signal rate.
-In the Monte-Carlo simulation for the $W/Z$+jets, we use an `MLM' matched~\cite{bib:MLM, Mangano:2006rw} cross-section for inclusive $V+j, V+jj$ and $V+jjj$ processes, while for the other (sub-leading) background channels, we only showed the leading-order cross-sections.

-After performing all the selection cuts, we found the leading a residue total background cross-section of 0.3 pb for the $N$ masses in Tab.~\ref{tab:level4}.
-The maximal mixing values and corresponding cross-sections are given for the $\nu_e$ SF case, for which the EWPD is the least strigent.
-Adopting the NNLO $hj$ product rate the heavy neutrino signals can be $\sim$fb in cross-section, thus can be tested at the LHC.
-Considering the up-coming high luminosity runs at 3000 fb$^{-1}$, the $\nu_e$ SF case $S/\sqrt{B+S}$ ratio is 2.6(3.8) for $M_N=$100(110) GeV.